Etiquettes in the Himalayas

 1- Be grateful to nature

-I have learnt a very important lesson in the mountains that has contributed greatly to my personality too.
+I have learned a very important lesson in the mountains that has contributed greatly to my personality too.
 When in the mountains, we are in the lap of nature.
 And being nature lovers and enthusiasts, it is our primary duty to respect nature in all its forms and not indulge in any activity that is detrimental to the mountains and the surroundings.

 I have been on a number of treks in the Himalayas and every time I returned to the mountains, I felt I had come home.
 We don’t dirty or pollute our homes, do we?
 I personally feel that as trekkers and custodians of the earth, we are obligated to protect nature at every point during the trek and otherwise.